jasoncnsh/ev3-scratch/docs/2_sensor/sensor.rst

 Sensor
 ======

-Sensors perceive the invironment and send data to the robot.
+Sensors perceive the environment and send data to the robot.

 Live display
 ------------